jccuevas/cpp-docs.es-es/docs/atl-mfc-shared/reference/ctime-class.md

 ### <a name="parameters"></a>Parámetros

 *ar*<br/>
-La `CArchive` objeto que se va a actualizar.
+`CArchive` Objeto que se desea actualizar.

 ### <a name="return-value"></a>Valor devuelto

-La actualización `CArchive` objeto.
+Objeto actualizado `CArchive` .

 ## <a name="see-also"></a>Vea también